-- You should always avoid wearing bright coloured clothes to blend in with the environment so as not to alarm the animals around.
+- You should always avoid wearing bright-coloured clothes to blend in with the environment so as not to alarm the animals around you.

 - Animals get disturbed and scared if they hear loud noises.
 So, even if you get excited it is best to lower your voice.

 - You should be patient if you don’t see any animals in the beginning.
 It is a land for animals and birds and they can come when they want to.

 Ranganathittu Bird Sanctuary is a famous destination in Karnataka for tourists and ardent lovers of birds.
 Nothing compares to the melodious sounds of birds chirping, the sight of pleasant landscapes, and the scent of fresh air.
 What’s a better therapy session than a quick trip to a bird sanctuary?
 And with a nominal entry fee, it is not even a trip that will break the bank.
 Pack your bags and head out here to watch the ever-energetic birds.
 Embrace the sight of them preening in the water or flying around with life in their flight and freedom in their wings.
 The truest promise of this place is this beautiful sensation of pure bliss.

 The Ranganathittu Bird Sanctuary is situated on the riverbanks of the river Kaveri, in the Mandya district near Srirangapatna in Karnataka.